-Caption: South Australian recipients of the Queen's Birthday Awards at the Branch reception 27th September 2018.

-ADELAIDE EISTEDDFOD CHORAL COMPETITION

-I recently attended the Adelaide Eisteddfod Choral Competition to present prizes to the place getters in section C003 School Years 8 to 12 small choirs (10 - 12 voices).
-The South Australian Branch has sponsored this section for a number of years and it was a delight to hear six wonderful choirs from Brighton Secondary School - Bel Canto, Marratville High School - Girls' Choir, Pulteney Grammar School - Jazz on the Terrace, Scotch College - Soul collective, St.John's Grammar School - Senior Vocal and Marratville High School - Swing Tones.
+South Australian recipients of the Queen's Birthday Awards at the Branch reception 27th September 2018.
+ADELAIDE EISTEDDFOD CHORAL COMPETITION I recently attended the Adelaide Eisteddfod Choral Competition to present prizes to the place getters in section C003 School Years 8 to 12 small choirs (10 - 12 voices).
+The South Australian Branch has sponsored this section for a number of years and it was a delight to hear six wonderful choirs from Brighton Secondary School - Bel Canto, Marratville High School -Girl's Choir, Pulteney Grammar School - Jazz on the Terrace, Scotch College - Soul collective, St. John's Garmmar School - Senior Vocal and Marratville High School - Swing Tones.
 Each year the Adelaide Eisteddfod Society Inc. hold competitions June to September.
-There are a ten Divisions including guitar, choral, piano, recorder, flute, brass, woodwind, string, ensemble, concerto and vocal.
-All competitions are open to the public, so next year, if you want to experience a wonderful afternoon or evening of special entertainment from our young people and the not so young, go on-line to find out the dates and venues.
+There are a ten Divisions including guitar, choral, piano, recorder, ute, brass, woodwind, string, ensemble, concerto and vocal.
+All competitions are open to the public, so next year, if you want to experience a wonderful afternoon or evening of special entertainment from our young people and the not so young, go on-line t nd out the dates and venues.
+INVESTITURE RECEPTION - QUEEN'S BIRTHDAY RECIPIENTS The South Australian Branch and Norwood, Payneham and St.Peters Council once again jointly hosted a reception for 2018 Queen's Birthday award recipients.
+Our thanks go to His Worship Mayor Robert Bria and his staff for their hospitality and to the family and friends who attended to support the recipients.
+Congratulations to all recipients from the SA Branch Committee and members.

-Caption: Marryatville High School Swing Tones.
-First prize winners and winners of the Bank SA Perpetual Shield in Section C003 for School Years 8 to 12 small choirs Marryatville High School Swing Tones.

-Photo Jan Forrest OAM
+Marryatville High School Swing Tones.
+First prize winners and winners of the Bank SA Perptual Shield in Section C003 for School Years 8 to 12 small choirs Marryatville High School Swing Tones.
+Photo Jan Forrest OAM NOEL HENDER OAM, CSTJ, BEM